Best Photography Spots in Turkey

 Antakya draws the attention with its thousands of years of history and natural beauty.
 It resembles Mardin that is home to numerous cultures and religions.
 Antakya has been one of the key points of the trade in the Eastern Mediterranean area and it has become a melting pot of many different cultures.

 In addition to being an important pilgrimage site for Christians, it stands out with the archeological ruins too and it’s a popular spot among photographers.
 The reason why it’s important for Christians is that it’s one of the five Patriarchates of Christianity that Emperor Constantine announced at the Council of Nicaea.
 The other centers are Rome, Istanbul, Jerusalem, and Alexandria.

-Antakya is one of the Best Photography Spot in Turkey
+Antakya is One of the Best Photography Spots in Turkey

 As you walk on the streets of Mardin, you may feel like at Toledo in Spain, which is a very well protected Medieval Age city.
 The impressive atmosphere of Mardin stems from the fact that it houses numerous cultures that have blended in tens of thousands of years.

 It can be easily said that Mardin is one of the most authentic and unique cities in the world, and it’s a highly popular place for photographers both from Turkey and abroad.
 Therefore it’s one of the Most Photographed Places in Turkey.

 Mardin is the Best Historical City to Take Photos in Turkey